scottjad/jark/README.md

-JARK is a tool to manage jars and classpaths on a persistent JVMw
+JARK is a tool to manage jars and classpaths for clojure programs on a persistent JVMw

 ## JARK provides ...